fullmetalbrackets/blog/src/content/blog/xplore-android-smb-share.md

 ## References

-- <a href="https://www.lonelycatgames.com/apps/xplore" target="_blank">X-plore website</a>
+- <a href="https://www.lonelycatgames.com/apps/xplore" target="_blank" data-umami-event="x-plore-site">X-plore website</a>
-- <a href="https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore" target="_blank">Download X-plore on Google Play</a>
+- <a href="https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore" target="_blank" data-umami-event="x-plore-google-play">Download X-plore on Google Play</a>
-- <a href="https://www.amazon.com/Lonely-Cat-Games-X-plore-Manager/dp/B00LLG7AR8" target="_blank">Download X-plore on Amazon Appstore</a>
+- <a href="https://www.amazon.com/Lonely-Cat-Games-X-plore-Manager/dp/B00LLG7AR8" target="_blank" data-umami-event="x-plore-amazon">Download X-plore on Amazon Appstore</a>

 ## Related Articles

+> <a href="/blog/solid-explorer-samba-share/" umami-data-event="xplorer-related-solid-explorer">How to use Solid Explorer app to access SMB network shares from an Android device</a>

 > <a href="/blog/setup-a-samba-share-on-linux-via-command-line/" umami-data-event="solid-explorer-related-smb-share-linux-cli">Setup a Samba share on Linux via command line</a>

-> <a href="/blog/solid-explorer-samba-share/" umami-data-event="xplorer-related-solid-explorer-smb">How to use Solid Explorer app to access SMB network shares from an Android device</a>